AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

   }
 ```

-For the main page we need to adjust the condtion within the `Pong.updatePaddle` function:
+For the main page we need to adjust the condition within the `Pong.updatePaddle` function:

 __src/pong.js__